OpenRiskNet/home/openshift/sso/README.md

 * Web console - https://abc.informaticsmatters.com:8443/console/
 * keycloak - https://secure-sso-sso-app-demo.abc.informaticsmatters.com/auth/

-Unless you changes the passqword for the application you shoulld be able to login to the Single-Sign-On URL using `admin` and `password` as the username and passwords.
+Unless you changed the password for the application you shoulld be able to login to the Keycloak URL using `admin` and `password` as the username and passwords.

 ## Using Persistent Volumes